apache/gravitino/rfc/rfc-2/rfc-2.md

 #### Connector service recover

-`Graviton` stores connector configure information in the database, and when the connector is restarted, the connector can be restored to its previous stats of operation based on the configure information in the database.
+`Graviton` stores connector configure in the database, and when the connector is restarted, the connector can be restored to its previous states of operation based on the configure in the database.

 #### Environment isolation